Tort Claim Payouts for Injured Veterans: Can You Sue the VA?

-First, it is critical to have an attorney file an FTCA claim.
-These claims are not easy to win and you'll need expert assistance from a personal injury lawyer.
-The American Bar Association (ABA) offers a directory of legal programs for military families that can help get you started.
+You should keep in mind that FTCA claims aren't easy to win, and you'll want assistance from a personal injury lawyer.
+The American Bar Association offers a directory of legal programs for military families that can help get you started with filing your claim.

 • itemized bills for medical expenses